 Too much or too little sleep is harmful to heart health

+Too much or too little sleep is harmful to heart health.
 A new study presented at the annual meeting of the European Society of Cardiology has found that six to eight hours of sleep is the ideal amount of rest for optimal heart health.
 According to the experts, any more or less sleep can increase the risk of deadly heart disease and stroke.

 Emily McGrath is the senior cardiac nurse at the British Heart Foundation.